How will faculty/staff get to work safely?

 How will the university maximize parking availability?

 UF believes the key to a successful parking experience is predictability.
 With this in mind, we will maintain multiple parking decal types to separate customer groups.
 This provides parking customers with a more precise target area for parking and a higher degree of predictability to find an available space.
 Garage 14 opened in February 2020, one month before the university migrated to online classes, adding 591 spaces to the campus parking supply for commuting faculty and staff members with Orange decals, and another 787 spaces for shared use by Orange and Blue decal holders.
 On the south side of campus, UF will offer approximately 150 new surface parking spaces near Animal Sciences and the College of Veterinary Medicine.
 In mid-September, after campus parking demand is known, UF will evaluate underutilized parking capacities across campus to determine whether any adjustments may be needed.

 What will be the rules around public transportation?

 UF Transportation and Parking Services (TAPS) is taking the following steps to ensure the safety of our passengers on our transit services:

-Transportation and Parking Services is redesigning existing Campus Connector routes to provide better and more efficient service to be announced before the start of the fall semester at https://taps.ufl.edu/alternative-transportation/campus-connector/.
+Transportation and Parking Services is redesigning existing Campus Connector routes to provide better and more efficient service to be announced before the start of the spring semester at https://taps.ufl.edu/alternative-transportation/campus-connector/.
 This is a free walk-on public campus circulator shuttle service.

 Lastly, UF is developing a Guaranteed Ride Home program for faculty and staff who use alternate modes of transportation and do not own a parking decal.
 Within some limitations, UF will provide a ride home when those unplanned or emergency situations come up while you are at work and you are unable to respond as-needed because transportation decision-making is out of your hands.